dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 ## 2. Assign CPUs to Docker and start DSP stack

-- The local DSP stack needs as many CPUs as possible.
-  In Docker > Settings > Resources, assign as many CPUs as you afford to Docker.
-  - `--num-of-threads-for-preprocessing` (see below) will be dependent on the number of cores that you assign to Docker.
 - If not already available, make a clone of the [DSP-API repository](https://github.com/dasch-swiss/dsp-api).
+- In Docker > Settings > Resources, assign as many CPUs as you afford to Docker. (???)
+- In `dsp-api/sipi/config/sipi.docker-config.lua`, set nthreads to 32 (???)
+  - `--num-of-threads-for-preprocessing` (see below) will be dependent on the number of CPUs assigned to Docker and the number of threads of SIPI (???)
 - On the main branch, execute `make init-db-test-minimal` and then `make stack-up`.